About Humans Are Not Broken, Latest in Paleo, Angelo Coppola

 “…what a disgrace it is for a man to grow old without ever seeing the beauty and strength of which his body is capable.” — Socrates

 Some of these photos are embarrassing, and I never imagined that I would post them in a public forum, but I’m doing so, because it’s the only way to convey where I started.
 This was my body composition.
-Whatever it was that I was doing — however it was that I was taking care of myself — this was the result.
+Whatever it was that I was doing — however it was that I was taking care of myself — this was the manifestation.

 What did I do about it?

 When my body looked like the pictures above, you can bet a lot of things were out of whack.
 What I was eating, how much, how much sun I was getting, how much I was sleeping, what I was doing for fitness and so on.
-Hell, you don’t have to bet…I was there.
 Based on my current knowledge, I can tell you that I was way off base.
 But, based on the conventional wisdom, I was just eating a bit too much and not exercising enough.